 Discounts can be deceiving.

-Multiple department stores have been sued over the years for manipulating prices in a way that makes discounts seem bigger than they actually are.
+Multiple department stores have been sued in the past for manipulating prices in a way that makes discounts seem bigger than they actually are.
 More recently, an analysis by Consumers’ Checkbook found that many major retailers offer sale prices so frequently that they are more akin to a normal price than a true discount.

 Additionally, it’s possible that the discounts offered by wholesale chains like Costco and Sam’s Club are smaller compared with those of other retailers because wholesale chains’ everyday prices are already lower than those of other retailers.

 So, while analyses like WalletHub’s are handy tools for deal seekers, you should always do your own homework.
 Even on Black Friday or Cyber Monday, you should compare prices before plunking down your hard-earned cash, especially for a big-ticket purchase.